drjjw/docutrain/docs/AI-HINT-LAYOUT.md

 │                                                          │
 └─────────────────────────────────────────────────────────┘
 ┌─────────────────────────────────────────────────────────┐
-│  ⓘ Ask our AI any question related to this content  ✕  │ ← NEW!
+│  ⓘ Ask our AI any question related to this content in any language!  ✕  │ ← NEW!
 └─────────────────────────────────────────────────────────┘
 ┌─────────────────────────────────────────────────────────┐
 │  [Type your message here...]
 [Send]        │